Andy McCollum: St. Louis Rams

 With Bulger as the new quarterback, and Warner in reserve, St. Louis came back strong in 2003 with a 12–4 record, 1st in the NFC West, and 447 points scored (27.9 points/game), 2nd in the NFL.
-But in the 2003–04 NFL playoffs, the Rams lost to the Carolina Panthers in the divisional round, despite 316 net passing yards.
+However, in the 2003–04 NFL playoffs, the Rams lost to the Carolina Panthers in the divisional round, despite 316 net passing yards.
 In that game, as well as throughout the year, McCollum played left guard in place of the injured Nütten, with Dave Wohlabaugh at center.
 In 2004, with Bulger as the regular starter and McCollum back at center, the team was only 8–8, but still qualified for a wild card game in the 2004–05 NFL playoffs, beating the Seattle Seahawks with the same basic offensive line (McCollum at center, Nütten and Timmerman at guards, Pace and a new offensive right tackle, Blaine Saipaia.
-But the Rams lost 47–17 in the divisional round to the Atlanta Falcons, as they could not control Michael Vick's running and passing.
-The Rams did not make the playoffs in McCollum's last 3 years with the team, up to 2007, when their record was a dismal 3–13.
+However, the Rams lost 47–17 in the divisional round to the Atlanta Falcons, as they could not control Michael Vick's running and passing.
+The Rams did not make the playoffs in McCollum's last three years with the team, up to 2007, when their record was a dismal 3–13.

-McCollum started all 16 games for 6 years from 2000 to 2005, but played and started in 1 game in 2006 and started in 10 games in 2007.
+McCollum started all 16 games for six years from 2000 to 2005, but played and started in one game in 2006 and started in 10 games in 2007.
 In 2006, he was replaced as the starting center by Richie Incognito.
-But Incognito was injured through most of 2007, starting in 4 games, and so McCollum returned briefly as the starter.
-In 2008, Incognito became the starting right guard and Brett Romberg among others became the center.
+However, Incognito was injured through most of 2007, starting in four games, so McCollum returned briefly as the starter.
+In 2008, Incognito became the starting right guard, and Brett Romberg, among others, became the center.

 Detroit Lions

-McCollum ended his career in 2008, starting 4 games, playing in 12, for a Detroit Lions team that finished with a 0–16 record.
+McCollum ended his career in 2008, starting in four games, playing in 12, for a Detroit Lions team that finished with a 0–16 record.